ryguy2k4/ryguy2k4/README.md

 ## Hi There! 👋

-My name is Ryan Sponzilli, I am 20 years old.
-I am currently attending the University of Illinois at Urbana-Champaign.
-I am majoring in Astronomy + Data Science and minoring in Geology.
-I enjoy solving problems, especially related to programming.
+My name is Ryan Sponzilli and I am a junior at the University of Illinois Urbana-Champaign.
+I am pursuing a dual degree: Astronomy + Data Science, BSLAS; and Geophysics, BS.
+I’m pursuing a data-oriented career with specific interests in data analytics, research, astronomy, and geology.
+Through my Astronomy + Data Science degree, I’ve gained hands-on research experience and developed strong technical skills.
+My second degree in Geophysics deepens my understanding of Earth systems and complements my astronomy background.
+I regularly work with Python (pandas, matplotlib, numpy, scikit-learn, astropy) and have experience using Tableau, Power BI, Docker, GitHub, and SQL.
+My Github portfolio features several in-depth, self-driven projects that apply these tools to data analysis.
 Check out my pinned repositories to see some of my projects!
+I’m driven by my natural curiosity to ask questions and seek an in-depth understanding of new concepts, I’m always looking to learn something new, and I’m always willing to collaborate and learn from peers and mentors.

 <!--
 **ryguy2k4/ryguy2k4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.